 This hall is hosting very special events called Omizutori in March.
 This is collection of Buddhist repentance rituals that have been held every year for over 1250 years!
-A visual memory that you would not forget: giant torches randing in length six to eight meters.
+A visual memory that you would not forget: giant torches ranging in length six to eight meters.
 I came across a high school student group there, they wanted to practice some English with me and afterwards gave me this origami as a gift :)

 Horyuji Temple 法隆寺